17jwk3/ECG_Li/README.md

 <img alt="Layer 4" src="media/schematic.PNG" width="600"/>

-# Findings, Changes
+#### Findings, Changes

-I did not know the ESP32 module I chose was a "standard" component for JLCPCB which means it costed much more to manufacture this board then originally anticipated.

-Going forward I would choose a chip that does not require "standard" assembly.
+The selected ESP32 module was a "standard" component for JLCPCB which means it costed much more to manufacture this board then originally anticipated.
+A chip that does not require "standard" assembly would be selected going forward.

-With more time I would like to integrate the AD8232 module onto the board and overall make the board more compact with a very small lipo battery.
-I would also like to make it cleaner, more LEDs for feedback etc.
+With more time, the AD8232 module would be integrated onto the board to increase portability with a very small lipo battery.
+Additional changes would be made to optimize the layout, add more LEDs for feedback etc.

-t been tested but I will be following up on the findings for that as well.

-My first initial thoughts is I may have needed to include a pulldown resistor for the output of the AD8232.
+The output of the AD8232 may have needed to include a pulldown resistor.